-Hemlock Hill: An Evolving Ecosystem
+Hemlock Hill: A Forest Ecosystem

 An Arboretum educator visits the classroom prior to the field study to review the components of an ecosystem, how organisms are classified, what organisms students might expect to find in a local forest, and introduces the students to two trees that dominate the forest they will study.